ekameleoon/vegas-js/README.md

 **Note** : You can use the two options **--match** and **--reporter** in the unit tests gulp task.

-The **--reporter** option define the unit test result rendering in the terminal with the values : 'spec', 'dot', 'landing', 'dot', 'nyan', 'list'.
+The **--reporter** option define the unit test result rendering in the terminal with the values : 'spec', 'dot', 'landing', 'dot', 'nyan', 'list', 'mochawesome'.
 By default the 'spec' value is used.

+If you use the 'mochawesome' reporter, gulp generate in the './bin/tests' folder an HTML page who contains all the unit tests.
+For more informations, read the official documentation of [Mochawesome](https://github.com/adamgruber/mochawesome).

 ```
 #!shell